Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Layout/README.md

 # LayoutHeader

-The `LayoutHeader` component extends the `AntLayout.Header` component from Ant Design by providing additional customization and support for stricter type safety.
+The `LayoutHeader` component extends the functionality of the Ant Design Layout Header component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Layout Header component.

 ## Props